jochenklar/dump/README.md

-These scripts perform database dumps of all mysql or postgres databases in seperate tarballs.
+A set of scripts to perform database dumps of all databases in seperate tarballs.

 (c) Jochen S. Klar, 2016